ejdaguas/pegels/README.md

 data_figure2: MTT assay results (signal minus background, 540nm reading - 630 nm reading) for four plates: three replicates of the PE gel results and one of the Am-only gel results.
 Results were normalized for visualization using the control wells on the respective plates.

+data_figure3: Acrylamide concentrations (g/mL) from 70/3-70/24 gel washes over 4 days.
+"L" indicates low-PI gels and "H" indicates high-PI gels.
+Each column represents one gel.
+Three samples of each gel were included in this experiment.
+Concentrations were calculated from the acrylamide calibration curve shown in Supplementary Figure 1 using linear extrapolation.

 data_figure4: MTT assay results (signal minus background, 540nm reading - 630 nm reading) for two plates: one for gels 70/3-70/12, one for gels 70/18 and 70/24.
 Each gel had three separate samples per plate.
 Results were normalized for visualization using the control wells on the respective plates. </br>